EN

 Foreign Credential Evaluations (in general)

-Q: If a person drops out from a school in his/her final grade in a country where it takes 12 years to complete the elementary and secondary education, can s/he be admitted to a university in Japan by completing a preparatory education course designated by the Minister of Education, Culture, Sports, Science and Technology?
+Q: If a person drops out from a school in their final grade in a country where it takes 12 years to complete the elementary and secondary education, can the person be admitted to a university in Japan by completing a preparatory education course designated by the Minister of Education, Culture, Sports, Science and Technology?

 A: No.